 break up a kidney stone.

-For a blockage that cannot be removed, your doctor can use a
+For a blockage that cannot be removed, your doctor can use a catheter or a

 stent to reroute the urine flow around the blockage.
 Placing a catheter in the bladder to empty it

 may relieve symptoms and allow kidney function to return to

 Most people regain normal kidney function if the condition is reversed